LinkedInLearning/intermediate-jenkins-3978673/ch4_artifacts_and_testing/04_03_use_test_results/README.md

 # 04_03 Use Test Results to Stop a Pipeline

-In this lesson, you'll create two Jenkins pipeline jobs:
+In this lab, you'll create two Jenkins pipeline jobs:

 - `publish-reports-pipeline-fail`
 - `publish-reports-pipeline-unstable`